July 4 Independence Day

 • In 2019, there were an estimated 328 million Americans.

-• In 1777, the American flag was authorized.
+• The American flag was authorized in 1777.
 It contained 13 red and white stripes and 13 stars on a field of blue.

 • In 1783, Boston, MA becomes the first city to designate the Fourth of July as an official holiday.